 Music VP: Do not give guests a CD on first attendance.
 Bob and Tom will present CD and music for new songs.
 Change 7:00 thru 7:30 coaching to Vocal Enhancement.
 We are going to continue to start at 7:30.
 Leaders should be an example to rest of chorus for coming early.
 Extend meeting time to 10:00.
 We are going to make an effort to go to contest.
 Bob updated the calendar thru Dec 2019.
 Confirm by next meeting.

-Chorus Mgr.: Gloria has a check for $150 for memorial day performance.
+Chorus Mgr.: Gloria has a check for $100 for Memorial Day performance.

 Community Outreach : Warren wants address of 10 assisted living places sent to him.
 Send Ross the list of assisted living places.
 Talk to new attendee about assisted living places.